thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-synapse-edit-connection.md

 permalink: /:collection/:path.html
 ---

-You can edit a Snowflake connection to add tables and columns.
+You can edit a Synapse connection to add tables and columns.

 To edit a connection:

 1. Click **Data** in the top navigation bar.

-2. Click the **Embrace** tab.
+2. Click the **Connections** tab.

 3. Click the name of the connection you want to edit.